 Cases of scams, cloning of cards or theft to tourists are rare.
 The prices are practically the same everywhere and the inhabitants are very honest and will always charge the right price.

-We will estimate 2 travel budgets.
-One is for "backpacker style" travellers.
-Mainly focused on all possible savings.
+We will PLAY AROUND WITH ESTIMATING 2 travel budgets.
+One is for sort of "backpacker-style" travelers -no hardcore though keep that in mind!.
 The 2nd Budget is more "comfortable" let's say.

-Transport: $ 2000 (purchase of old but good campervan) + calculating $ 20 NZD of petrol per 100 km and doing 100 km per day for 45 days + Island Ferry crossing for 2 people with car: $ 230.
+Transport: $2000.
+Let’s say you purchase of old but good campervan + calculating $20 of petrol per 100 km and doing 100 km per day for 45 days + Island Ferry crossing for 2 people with a car: $ 230.

 Let's take into account that the car will be sold at the end of the trip for let's say $ 1500.